 WEDNESDAY, ELEVEN O'CLOCK.
 All is quiet here.
-More specials have been sworn in are sworn in as specials.
-Norris and Sykes's had arranged to begin work this morning, and rung their "hands" in ; but the Magistrates immediately ordered them to stop.
+More specials have been sworn in this morning.
+Scores of fresh men have been added.
+All the men at Mr. Armytage's Factory, at Milnes Bridge. are sworn in as specials.
+Norris and Sykes's had srranged to begin work this morning, and rung their hands" in; but the Magistrates immediately ordered them to siop.
 There is not a mill running to-day.
-The atreets are thronged with people, all anxious to hear what is doing.
+The streets are thronged with people, all auxious to hear what is doing.
+WAKEFIELD.